Types of International Agreement Affecting US Trade

 Numerous direct agreements between countries affect the international sale of goods.
 The most commonly recognized international agreement is the North American Free Trade Agreement (NAFTA).
-NAFTA is an agreement between the US, Mexico, and Canada to increase trade and foreign investment across the countries.
-NAFTA allows for trade and shipping among these countries without tariff or duties.
-It also provides a system of dispute resolution for disagreements among trading parties.
+NAFTA was an agreement between the US, Mexico, and Canada to increase trade and foreign investment across the countries.
+NAFTA allowed for trade and shipping among these countries without tariff or duties.
+It also provided a system of dispute resolution for disagreements among trading parties.
+NAFTA was replaced by the United States Mexico Canada Agreement (USCMA), which accomplishes similar objectives.
 The US is a party to similar free-trade agreements with the Dominican Republic, Colombia, South Korea, and Panama, Israel, Jordan, Australia, Chile, Singapore, Bahrain, Morocco, Oman, and Peru.

 Discussion: Why do you think the US Government has so many international trade agreements with other countries?
 How do you think these agreements affect both countries?
 What are the arguments for and against these types of agreement?
 Hint: Think in terms of economic productivity and the role that each country plays in these types of relationships.